The Public Eye (Dollhouse)

 "The Public Eye" is the fifth episode of the second season of the American science fiction television series Dollhouse and the show's 18th episode overall.
 The episode was written by Andrew Chambliss and directed by David Solomon.
 It aired in the United States on Fox on December 4, 2009.

-This is the first episode of a three episodic arc where the Rossum Corporation's agenda is revealed.
+This is the first episode of a three-episode arc where the Rossum Corporation's agenda is revealed.
 This episode was aired back-to-back with "The Left Hand".

 Plot

-The episode starts with Senator Daniel Perrin, holding a press conference and revealing the existence of the Dollhouse.
-He also introduces Madeline (formerly November) to the media as a former Dollhouse resident and his star witness for the Senate Inquiry.
+Senator Daniel Perrin holds a press conference and reveals the existence of the Dollhouse.
+He also introduces Madeline (formerly November) to the media as a former Dollhouse resident and his star witness for the Senate inquiry.

 Mr. Harding questions Adelle DeWitt about her decision to release Madeline from her contract two years early.
 Adelle asks Mr. Harding how they should proceed with the Perrin situation, and he responds by saying to do nothing, as they have a plan in place.
 Adelle merely takes this as a suggestion, and instructs Ballard to prevent Madeline from testifying.

 Ballard's investigation leads him to believe that Perrin's wife Cynthia is a doll.
 The staff believes that she may be a sleeper doll (like November) and may eliminate Madeline.
 Madeline herself has been convinced to testify against the Dollhouse after being shown photos of herself killing Hearn (which occurred in the episode "Man on the Street").
 Topher reveals a way to disable Perrin's wife with a pulse weapon.
 However, because this pulse works on anyone with doll "architecture," it will affect Madeline as well.

 Echo has been sent to Perrin's hotel room as a hooker.
 She videotapes her activities with Perrin.
 Perrin believes Rossum would never hire a real hooker to do such a job, and realizes Echo is actually a doll.
 Perrin takes Echo home so he can use her as further proof of the Dollhouse's existence; however, Ballard is also on the premises at the time, and attempts to use the pulse weapon to disable Cynthia, but it has no effect on her, as it is Senator Perrin, and not his wife, who is the doll.
 Cynthia is actually Perrin's handler.
 Ballard is quickly subdued by security.